 Periodic maintenance grooming should be performed several times a year and includes trimming the hair around the eyes and the beard, brushing the teeth, cleaning and removing excess hair from the ears, clipping the nails and trimming hair between the foot pads, and a "sanitary trim," which consists of trimming the hair under the tail and the belly.

 Bathing and shampooing

 A goldendoodle's coat should be shampooed about once a month.
-Always bathe a goldendoodle in a warm room.
 A standard bathtub or even a shower will work for bathing, although a raised tub and and a long shower hose are helpful.
-A nonslip mat on the floor of the tub is important.
-Although many manufacturers produce shampooo specifically for dogs, many of these products tend to dry out goldendoodles' skin.
+Although manufacturers produce shampoo specifically for dogs, many of these products tend to dry out goldendoodles' skin.
 Instead of these, use a mild baby shampoo or a 2-in-1 shampoo with conditioner included.
-Regular shampoos won't kill fleas, so if this is necessary, use a shampoo designed specifically for this purpose.
-A human lice shampoo is also effective.

 When bathing a goldendoodle, start by washing her face with a wet washcloth at the head and work toward the tail.
 Throughout the process, avoid getting shampoo in your dog's eyes.
 Start lathering at the top of her head and as you go, massage her neck, back, chest, belly and legs.
 Comb through her hair with a fine-toothed comb while she's lathered.

 Gently rinse the dog several times, starting with the head.
 Shampoo residue left in the hair may cause dry skin, irritation, and scratching.
 You may towel-dry to remove dripping water, but don't rub the towel against the grain of his coat, as this will cause tangles.